-To have a little bit of space around the words for handling, position them in Design Space with one to two inches between each label.
-For the size of my own labels, they will all fit on a 12″ x 12″ mat.
+To have a little bit of space around the words for handling the labels after cutting, position them in Design Space with one to two inches between each label.
+For the size of my own four labels in this project, they will all fit on a 12″ x 12″ mat.

 When you have them sized and positioned, select all and, click the Attach button so Design Space does not rearrange them for you when you go to Make It.

 With your labels “attached” you can now click the Make It button.
 Now you can move to the cutting part of the project.

 Your labels are all still grouped together.
 Design Space probably shifted the group of them all the way into the upper left corner of the mat.
 This will be okay.
 You can adjust the group if you want a little extra space along those edges but it is not necessary.